ngl4/formation_journey/AlgoMarathon/Arrays/PairLearning/README.md

 - Being able to see the problem through another perspective is definitely interesting!!
 - Python solution for this problem is definitely really clean and easy to read.
 - To iterate through an array backward in python: `for j in range(len(row))[::-1]` ~ this blew my mind haha I am surprised how fast it is to code it out in python in comparison to javascript: `for (let k = array[i].length - 1; k >= 0; k--)`

+## Richard Gonzalez (06/03/22)
+- Going through a problem that is best to use a Hashset tool to solve the problem.

+**Reflection & Takeways**
+- using hoisted variable ie, `skills` instead of `input[fellow]` to make the code easier to read!!
+- It was a great session to get to know Fellow Richard and his interest in software engineering (ie, ML, AI) to have a chat besides just going through this problem.
+- Shared `visualizations` tip that I have learned from Mentor Jenny with Richard which also reminds me what I need to do to help myself to remember concepts I have learned well.